 Jane has recently released her solo CD to much acclaim.
 Jane and James also directed the Boite Millenium Chorus in September 2014.

 Jane and James during the Tutors' Concert at 2014 School, thanks Phil Green for the photo

 A Victorian expat, Jem has been a Maleny lad for five years now, and a favoured tutor at the Maleny Celtic Winter School.
 When not working as a bush regenerator, he can be seen playing guitar with the likes of the Simon Bradley Trio, Luke Plumb and Laura Targett or fiddling with Musica Viva band Fada or Melbourne based Bulabos.
 Jem is a qualified and experienced teacher;

-We welcome Jem to the School for 2014.
-He will be teaching
+We welcomed Jem back to the School for 2015.

 Dave spent some years in Ireland, and has a sound knowledge of the Irish music, plus is one of the finest tutors we've had at the School.